-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Janesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Janesville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Janesville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Janesville who work in office and administrative support (14.14%), sales jobs (9.07%), and management occupations (7.76%).

 The population of Janesville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Janesville, 21.29% have at least a bachelor's degree.